rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 The structure of the JSON file is pretty obvious.
 It's a tree.
 Every node of the tree represents a bookmark or a bookmark folder.
 Also every node has several properties.
-The most important ones are
+The most important ones are:

 * `type` &mdash; determines the type of the node; the type `text/x-moz-place-container` means it's a bookmark folder; the type